4 1 dancepalooza showcases local choreographers and rising young dance

 setting that encourages diversity and friendship.
 Young talent from

-all-over the greater Puget Sound from Renton to Whidbey Island will
+all-over the greater Puget Sound from Chehalis to Whidbey Island will

 converge on Seattle's Central District to take classes from Contemporary

-Dance Masters and light up the stage for two nights of edge of your
+Dance Masters and light up the stage for three nights of edge of your

-Danielle Wilkins is from Kentucky where she trained for ten years at Louisville Ballet.
-Danielle graduated cum laude from the University of Hartford/Hartt School of Music with a degree in Dance Pedagogy.
-She has worked professionally in New York with Rebecca Kelly Ballet, Mary Seidman and Dancers, Mimi Garrard Dance Company, and Steven Koplowitz, and in Seattle with Marco Carrabba, Seattle Jazz Dance, and Spectrum Dance Theater; in which she performed in PNB’s Celebrate Seattle Festival at McCaw Hall, in New York City at Dance Theater Workshop, and at the Spoleto Festival in Italy.
-Danielle appeared in the 5th Avenue Theater's production of West Side Story and The Seattle Opera’s production of The Pearl Fisher’s.
-She has been teaching Ballet and Modern for nearly a decade and currently teaches at Evergreen City Ballet, Island Dance, and Washington Contemporary Ballet.
-Danielle danced with DASSdance for 11 seasons performing several times at Diane von Furstenberg-The Theater and in many Festivals including the D.U.M.B.O Dance Festival NYC and Dance Now at the Joyce Soho.
+Danielle Wilkins is from Kentucky where she trained for ten years at the Louisville Ballet.
+She received her BFA degree from the University of Hartford Hartt School of Music, during which she performed at the Kennedy Center as a soloist in Jean Grand Maitre's Uroborus.
+Danielle has worked professionally in New York with Rebecca Kelly Ballet, Mary Seidman and Dancers, Mimi Garrard Dance Company, and Steven Koplowitz, and in Seattle with Marco Carrabba, Seattle Jazz Dance, and Spectrum Dance Theater; in which she performed in PNB’s Celebrate Seattle Festival at McCaw Hall and the Spoleto Festival in Italy.
+Most recently Danielle appeared in the 5th Avenue Theater's production of West Side Story and The Seattle Opera’s production of The Pearl Fisher’s.
+Danielle has danced with DASSdance for eleven seasons performing several times at Diane von Furstenberg-The Theater and in many Festivals including the D.U.M.B.O Dance Festival NYC and Dance Now at the Joyce Soho.
+Danielle has been teaching Ballet & Modern at Island Dance for 6 years and at Evergreen City Ballet for 5 years.